torvalds/linux/Documentation/admin-guide/parport.rst

 Parport
 +++++++

-The ``parport`` code provides parallel-port support under Linux.
+The ``parport`` code provides parallel-port support under GNU/Linux.
 This includes the ability to share one port between multiple device drivers.